-Source: Argentina (Rossignolo, 2016); Armenia (Younger and Khachatryan, 2016); Bolivia (Paz-Arauco and others, 2014); Brazil (Higgins and Pereira, 2014); Chile (Martinez-Aguilar, Fuchs, and Ortiz-Juarez, 2016); Colombia (Harker and others, 2016); Costa Rica (Sauma and Trejos, 2014); Dominican Republic (Aristy-Escuder and others, 2016); Ecuador (Llerena and others, 2015); El Salvador (Beneke, Lustig, and Oliva, 2014); Ethiopia (Hill and others, 2016); Georgia (Cancho and Bondarenko, 2016); Ghana (Younger, Osei-Assibey, and Oppong, 2015); Guatemala (Cabrera, Lustig, and Moran, 2015); Honduras (Castañeda and Espino, 2015); Indonesia (Afkar, Jellema, and Wai-Poi, 2016); Iran (Enami, Lustig, and Taqdiri, 2016); Jordan (Alam, Inchauste, and Serajuddin, 2016); Mexico (Scott, 2014); Nicaragua (Cabrera and Moran, 2015); Peru (Jaramillo, 2014); Russia (Lopez-Calva and others, 2016), South Africa (Inchauste and others, 2016); Sri Lanka (Arunatilake, Inchauste, and Lustig 2016); Tanzania (Younger, Myamba, and Mdadila, 2016); Tunisia (Shimeles and others, 2016); and Uruguay (Bucheli and others, 2014).
+Source: CEQ Data Center on Fiscal Redistribution.
+Based on Argentina (Rossignolo, 2017); Armenia (Younger and Khachatryan, 2014); Bolivia (Paz-Arauco and others, 2014b); Brazil (Higgins and Pereira, 2017); Chile (Martinez-Aguilar and others, 2016); Colombia (Melendez and Martinez, 2015); Costa Rica (Sauma and Trejos, 2014b); Dominican Republic (Aristy-Escuder and others, 2016); Ecuador (Llerena and others, 2017); El Salvador (Beneke, Lustig, and Oliva, 2014); Ethiopia (Hill, Tsehaye, and Woldehanna, 2014); Georgia (Cancho and Bondarenko, 2017); Ghana (Younger, Osei-Assibey, and Oppong, 2016); Guatemala (Cabrera and Moran, 2015); Honduras (Icefi, 2017a); Indonesia (Jellema, Wai-Poi, and Afkar, 2017); Iran (Enami, Lustig, and Taqdiri, 2017b); Jordan (Alam, Inchauste, and Serajuddin, 2017); Mexico (Scott, 2013); Nicaragua (Icefi, 2017b); Peru (Jaramillo, 2015); Russia (Malytsin and Popova, 2016), South Africa (Inchauste and others, 2015); Sri Lanka (Arunatilake and others, 2016); Tanzania (Younger, Myamba, and Mdadila, 2016b); Tunisia (Jouini and others, 2015); Uruguay (Bucheli and others, 2014); and Venezuela (Molina, 2016).

-Given comparatively low revenue collections, it is not surprising that figures 5 and 5 (below) demonstrate that Uganda's total spending and redistributive spending (spending on direct transfers, education, health, other social spending, and indirect subsidies) is lower than that of Ethiopia and Tanzania, and significantly below the trend of the twenty-eight low- and middle-income countries.
+Given comparatively low revenue collections, it is not surprising that figures 5 and 6 (below) demonstrate that Uganda's total spending and redistributive spending (spending on direct transfers, education, health, other social spending, and indirect subsidies) is lower than that of Ethiopia and Tanzania, and significantly below the trend of the twenty-nine low- and middle-income countries.
 Ethiopia, though poorer, dedicates more fiscal resources to redistributive spending than Uganda.
 In terms of the composition of social spending (direct transfers, education, health, and other social spending), Uganda allocates a similar share of GDP to direct transfers as Ghana, Nicaragua, and Tanzania, but much less than Ethiopia (figure 7).
 The same is true for education spending.
 For health, however, Uganda spends a share similar to Ghana and Tanzania, and a slightly higher share than Ethiopia.

-Figure 5: Total Primary and Redistributive Spending (% of GDP): Bolivia, Ethiopia, Ghana, Honduras, Nicaragua, Tanzania, and Uganda (around 2010)
+Figure 5: Total Primary and Redistributive Spending Plus Contributory Pensions (as % of GDP): Bolivia, Ethiopia, Ghana, Honduras, Nicaragua, Tanzania, and Uganda (around 2010)